 To facilitate the development of J/ADUs, duplexes, and multifamily units by encouraging the consolidation of small lots, Program HE.2.2.5 commits the City to establishing written policy and procedures to grant fee reductions and waivers for parcel mergers when development of J/ADU, duplexes, and multifamily housing is proposed.
 At the same time, existing lots that are nonconforming for lot size are eligible for residential development pursuant to Section 17.84.060 of the Dunsmuir Zoning Ordinance.
 This section expressly allows for any parcel of land of record at the time the Zoning Ordinance is adopted to be used as a building site even when it has less area or width than the minimums required by the applicable zoning district regulations provided there are no adjoining parcels under the same ownership.
 This means an existing lot that is substandard to the zone may still be developed as allowed the zone without an requirement for discretionary review.
 To exercise this provision an applicant submits a site plan in accordance with Section 17.92.020 (Site Plan).
 Upon review of the site plan and the finding that the application otherwise complies with all other provisions of the Zoning Ordinance, the city administrator or their designee may approve the site plan.
-If the city administrator or their designee denies the application or imposes conditions unacceptable to the applicant, the applicant may file the request with the planning commission who may approve the use if it finds the application otherwise complies with all other provisions of this title.
+If the city administrator or their designee denies the application or imposes conditions unacceptable to the application otherwise complies with all other provisions of the request with the planning commission who may approve the use if it finds the application otherwise complies with all otherwise complies with all other provisions of the request with the planning commission who may approve the use if it finds the application otherwise complies with all other provisions of the request with the planning commission who may approve the use if it finds the application otherwise complies with all other provisions of the request with all other provisions of this title.